Akhlaquea01/Nodejs-project-structure/README.md

-# Node.js, Express and MongoDB Project Structure
+# Node.js, Express and MongoDB Project Structure commit
 This is a basic project structure to help you to start building your own RESTful web APIs (for Android, IOS, or JavaScript framworks) using Express framework and MongoDB with a good structure practices based on clean MVC Architecture.